 Cost of Goods Sold/Services Rendered

-Increase in cost of services rendered was mainly attributable to higher cost of services of nurse staffing business, resort operation and consolidation of PDP cost of goods sold for the period January 1 to June 30, 2015.
+Increase in cost of services rendered was mainly attributable to higher cost of services of nurse staffing business and resort operation.
+Cost of goods sold of PDP was lower than compared to last year's cost.

 Operating Expenses